Woulfe tells Chief Justice he does not intend to resign

 Mr Justice Séamus Woulfe has told the Chief Justice, Frank Clarke, that he does not intend to resign.

-In a letter on Monday, Mr Justice Woulfe repeated a view that he had expressed to Mr Justice Clarke during a brief meeting between the two men on Friday in the Four Courts.
+In a letter on Monday, Mr Justice Woulfe repeated a view that he had expressed to Mr Justice Clarke during a brief meeting between the two men last Friday in the Four Courts.

 “The fact that the President of a Court to which I belong and a man for whom I have the utmost personal and professional respect, and whom I regard as a friend, should express even a personal view that I should resign, is something of the utmost seriousness which I have to consider and reflect upon, not only from my own perspective, but from the perspective of the institution of the judiciary and the importance of the independence of each individual member of the judiciary,” he said.